 Therapy Dogs Help Strengthen The Bond Between Parent And Child

-Children who are living in a hospital facility might struggle to bond with their parents, who live elsewhere.
+Children living in a hospital facility might struggle to bond with their parents, who live elsewhere.
 Children who have had to spend many years in a hospital or healthcare center are particularly impacted, as they haven’t spent a lot of time being cared for exclusively by their parents.
 Shared experiences meeting and cuddling a therapy dog can be an important way to strengthen the parent and child bond and give them both fond memories to reminisce about, even when the dog is no longer present.

 They Help Autistic Children To Grow Emotionally